andreea-alexandru/fhe-bench/README.md

 The current stage separation structure requires reading and writing to files more times than minimally necessary.
 For a more granular runtime measuring, which would account for the extra overhead described above, we encourage submitters to separate and print in a log the individual times for reads/writes and computations inside each stage.

+## Building OpenFHE
+The `get_openfhe` script is designed to install the specified version of OpenFHE at a third-party subdirectory in the current directory, and `build_task` looks for the library at this location.
+If any symbol lookup errors appear, you need to set the `LD_LIBRARY_PATH` environment variable to the OpenFHE lib directory path.

+If you prefer to use a system-wide OpenFHE installation (located by default at `/usr/local`), you can uncomment out lines 23--27 in
+`get_openfhe.sh` and unset the `-DCMAKE_PREFIX_PATH` variable in `build_task.sh`.